sydneyabuya/rental_housing/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-## How to set up the Reantal Management Application
+## How to set up the Rental Management Application

 - Make sure you have the necessary dependencies installed on your local machine, including PHP, Composer, and a web server like Apache or Nginx.